This lesson is still being designed and assembled (Pre-Alpha version)

 Communicating data using messages

-MPI is a standardised framework for passing data and other messages between independently running processes.
+MPI is a framework for passing data and other messages between independently running processes.
 If we want to share or access data from one rank to another, we use the MPI API to transfer data in a “message.”
-To put it simply, a message is merely a data structure which contains the data, and is usually expressed as a collection of data elements of a particular data type.
+A message is a data structure which contains the data we want to send, and is usually expressed as a collection of data elements of a particular data type.

-Sending and receiving data happens in one of two ways.
-We either want to send data from one specific rank to another, known as point-to-point communication, or to/from multiple ranks all at once to a single target, known as collective communication.
-In both cases, we have to explicitly “send” something and to explicitly “receive” something.
-We’ve emphasised explicitly here to make clear that data communication can’t happen by itself.
-That is a rank can’t just “pluck” data from one rank, because a rank doesn’t automatically send and receive the data it needs.
-If we don’t program in data communication, data can’t be shared.
-None of this communication happens for free, either.
-With every message sent, there is an associated overhead which impacts the performance of your program.
-Often we won’t notice this overhead, as it is quite small.
-But if we communicate large amounts data or too often, those small overheads can rapidly add up into a noticeable performance hit.
+Sending and receiving data can happen happen in two patterns.
+We either want to send data from one specific rank to another, known as point-to-point communication, or to/from multiple ranks all at once to a single or multiples targets, known as collective communication.
+Whatever we do, we always have to explicitly “send” something and to explicitly “receive” something.
+Data communication can’t happen by itself.
+A rank can’t just get data from one rank, and ranks don’t automatically send and receive data.
+If we don’t program in data communication, data isn’t exchanged.
+Unfortunately, none of this communication happens for free, either.
+With every message sent, there is an overhead which impacts the performance of your program.
+Often we won’t notice this overhead, as it is usually quite small.
+But if we communicate large data or small amounts too often, those (small) overheads add up into a noticeable performance hit.

-To get an idea of how communication typically happens, imagine we have two ranks: rank A and rank B. If rank A wants to send data to rank B (e.g., point-to-point), it must first call the appropriate MPI send function which puts that data into an internal buffer; sometimes known as the send buffer or envelope.
-Once the data is in the buffer, MPI figures out how to route the message to rank B (usually over a network) and sends it to B. To receive the data, rank B must call a data receiving function which will listen for any messages being sent.
-When the message has been successfully routed and the data transfer complete, rank B sends an acknowledgement back to rank A to say that the transfer has finished, similarly to how read receipts work in e-mails and instant messages.
+To get an idea of how communication typically happens, imagine we have two ranks: rank A and rank B. If rank A wants to send data to rank B (e.g., point-to-point), it must first call the appropriate MPI send function which typically (but not always, as we’ll find out later) puts that data into an internal buffer; known as the send buffer or the envelope.
+Once the data is in the buffer, MPI figures out how to route the message to rank B (usually over a network) and then sends it to B. To receive the data, rank B must call a data receiving function which will listen for messages being sent to it.
+In some cases, rank B will then send an acknowledgement to say that the transfer has finished, similar to read receipts in e-mails and instant messages.

 Check your understanding